 CHARGING CONTROL SYSTEM

-The charging control system comprises a current sensor, a battery temperature sensor and an alternator.
-When the engine is idling or travelling at a fixed speed, it reduces generator voltage.
-When decelerating, it increases voltage.
-This reduces engine load overall.
-The system is light and compact, integrating temperature and current sensors.
+The charging control system comprises a current sensor, battery temperature sensor and an alternator.
+When idling or travelling at a fixed speed, the system reduces generator voltage and when decelerating it increases voltage.
+This reduces overall engine load.
+The system has been made lighter and more compact by integrating the temperature and current sensors.